hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |    string bla := 'EN' : STORED('bla');
 |    output(bla);

-1. We have not Params in the testing/regress/ecl_test.json file or we have Params but it is empty or there is not any global and PassTest.ecl related entry.
+1. For the purposes of this example, we assume there is no Params section in the testing/regress/ecl_test.json file or it is empty and there are no PassTest.ecl related global entries.

 If we execute it with query mode: